library(tidyverse)

 sec_index <- load_parquet(db, "sec_index*", "edgar")

 We can check that we have data for 125 quarters.
-As we saw above with the data on 10-Ks, there are few observations in 1993 and increase from 1994 to 1995.
+As we saw above with the data on 10-Ks, there are few observations in 1993 and a significant increase from 1994 to 1995.

 sec_index |>